-Perfect Grilled Cheese: Learn a few tricks to take your mediocre grilled cheese to grilled cheese euphoria… in about 5 minutes!
+How To Make Gourmet Grilled Cheese: Learn a few tricks to take your mediocre grilled cheese to grilled cheese euphoria… In about 5 minutes!

 A classic American grilled cheese sandwich is something we can all relate to.

-We’ve all had killer grilled cheese sandwiches that inspire foodie dreams for weeks, and we’ve all had some that were just ok.
+We’ve all had killer grilled cheese sandwiches that inspire foodie dreams for weeks, and we’ve all had some that were just okay.

-In today’s 5 Minute Fix, I’m going to share a few tricks that will make your grilled cheese sandwich spectacular!
+In today’s recipe, I’m going to share a few tricks that will make your grilled cheese go from classic and boring to gourmet and spectacular!

 Perfect Grilled Cheese Tips

-Use good bread.
+- Use good bread.
 Plain white sandwich bread is alright, but if you want an awesome grilled cheese sandwich, start with awesome bread.
-Sourdough, rustic italian, and pumpernickel are my favorites for grilled cheese.
+Sourdough, rustic Italian, brioche, and pumpernickel are my favorites for grilled cheese.

-Use more than one cheese.
-I like to combine 3 cheeses to create a well-rounded cheesy flavor.
+- Use more than one cheese.
+I like to combine three cheeses to create a well-rounded cheesy flavor.
 Single cheese sandwiches tend to taste flat.

-Less is not more.
+- Less is not more.
 Ok, sometimes less IS more, but not when it comes to grilled cheese.
-Cut your bread in thick 1/2 inch slices and don’t be skimping with the cheese.
+Cut your bread in thick 1/2 inch slices and don’t be skimpy with the butter or cheese.
 Whether using slices or shredded cheese, add enough so the hot molten cheese will ooze out when you take a bite!

-Cover when grilling the first slice.
+- Cover when grilling the first slice.
 I like to use a metal bowl or skillet to cover the sandwiches when I’m grilling the first slice of bread.
 (Or use a lid if cooking in a skillet, instead of on a griddle.)
-By covering the sandwich, you’re capturing the heat and helping the cheese to melt all the way through, without over browning the bread.
-Once the first side in golden-brown, remove the cover and grill the second side without it, so the toasted bread will stay crisp.
+By covering the sandwich, you’re capturing the heat and helping the cheese to melt all the way through, without over-browning the bread.
+Once the first side is golden-brown, remove the cover and grill the second side without it, so the toasted bread will stay crisp.